Peace Studies & Psychology

 How and why does political violence affect individuals, especially young people?
 What are the implications for the continuation or mitigation of violent conflict?

-The Psychology and Peace Studies doctoral program at the University of Notre Dame equips students with the theoretical lens and methodological tools of psychology to answer these and related questions.
+The Peace Studies and Psychology doctoral program at the University of Notre Dame equips students with the theoretical lens and methodological tools of psychology to answer these and related questions.
 The integration of interdisciplinary peace research methods ensures practical applications for policymakers and for individuals in war, violent conflict, and post-war settings.

 The dual degree program focuses on how people are affected by violence and how resilient individuals can serve as models for and active agents of change at the individual, community, and societal level.
 Students in the program study how exposure to intergroup threats affects mental health, aggressive behaviors, and delinquent acts; explore the constructive role that young people and practitioners can play in reconstructing communities in the wake of violence; and focus on the role of the family and community in youth development.